A Theoretical and Empirical Comparison of the Temporal Exponential Random Graph Model and the Stochastic Actor-Oriented Model: Theoretical Comparison Between the Two Models

 This assumes that the statistics formed based on the networks between $t-K$ and $t$ fully encompass the dependencies observed in the network at time $t$.
 The denominator contains the same kind of normalizing constant as in the ERGM.
 In a second step, one computes the product over all time periods in order to determine the probability of the time series of networks:

 This is a simple extension of the ERGM to a series of networks.
-To incorporate temporal dependencies between time steps, the network statistics defined in $\h$ can incorporate ``memory terms.'' \citet{Leifeld:2016} provide an extensive discussion of this topic.
+To incorporate temporal dependencies between time steps, the network statistics defined in $\textbf{h}$ can incorporate ``memory terms.'' \citet{Leifeld:2018} provide an extensive discussion of this topic.
 The key is to specify a temporal statistic related endogenously to the structure of the network that captures the temporal process at work.
 A very simple example would be the dyadic stability term,

-which adds value to the $h_m$ statistic whenever the status of a dyad (tied or not) does not change from one period to the next.
+which adds value to the $\textrm{h}_m$ statistic whenever the status of a dyad (tied or not) does not change from one period to the next.
 Because the temporal processes of interest will vary from application to application, it is fortunate that the analyst has a great degree of flexibility in the design of memory terms.
 The only real restriction is that they should be specified as sums of subgraph products.
-As such, including terms to capture edge persistence, edge innovation, edge dissolution, delayed reciprocity, or arbitrary functions of time is possible \citep{Hanneke:2010, Leifeld:2016}.
+As such, including terms to capture edge persistence, edge innovation, edge dissolution, delayed reciprocity, delayed triadic or four-path closure, delayed two-paths, or arbitrary functions of time, is possible (\citealt{Hanneke:2010}; \citep{Hanneke:2010, Leifeld:2018}.

+It is important to note that these dependencies comprise both autoregressive specifications, where the current network is modeled as a function of previous states of the network (such as dyadic stability) and network statistics that describe the transition between consecutive network states (such as delayed reciprocity or closure of transitive triads over two or three time steps), where the latter class of statistics permits modeling network evolution as a temporal process.
+In other words, the dependence graph \citep{frank1986markov} of the TERGM, which formally defines the dependence of one dyad on another, can (but need not) model the dependence between modelled variables at multiple different time points.

 This makes the TERGM a flexible model because there are no restrictions on the dependencies other than the length of the time series.
-The TERGM does not make any assumptions as to whether the time that passes between time steps is long or short, continuous or discrete, and whether edges can be established sequentially or simultaneously in the data-generating process, \emph{as long as the outcome of this process can be mapped into a dependency term} that can be incorporated into the $\h$ vector.
-This makes it very flexible because there are few restrictions on the $\text{h}$ statistics, but it does not maintain a very close connection to the data-generating process at the micro-level, as will be discussed below.
+The TERGM does not make any assumptions as to whether the time that passes between time steps is long or short, continuous or discrete, and whether edges can be established sequentially or simultaneously in the data-generating process, \emph{as long as the outcome of this process can be mapped into a dependency term} that can be incorporated into the $\textbf{h}$ vector.
+This makes it very flexible because there are few restrictions on the $\textrm{h}$ statistics.
+Conversely, it does not maintain a very close connection to the data-generating process at the micro-level, as will be discussed below.